- 1.1 Care home policies on oral health and providing residents with support to access dental services

 1.2.3 Record the results of the assessment and the appointment in the resident's personal care plan.

-1.2.4 Review and update residents' mouth care needs in their personal care plans as their mouth care needs change (see recommendation 1.3.3).
+1.2.4 Review and update residents' mouth care needs in their personal care plans as their mouth care needs change (see recommendation 1.3.3 on daily mouth care).

 These recommendations are for managers of care staff who support daily personal care.

 1.3.1 Ensure care staff provide residents with daily support to meet their mouth care needs and preferences, as set out in their personal care plan after their assessment.
-This should be aligned with the advice in the Delivering better oral health toolkit, including:
+This should be aligned with the advice in the Public Health England delivering better oral health toolkit, including:

 brushing natural teeth at least twice a day with fluoride toothpaste